formers/former/README.md

 Former::text('client_code')->pattern('[a-z]{4}[0-9]{2}')
 ```

 And that's it !
 And the best news : since Bootstrap recognizes live validation, if say you try to type something that doesn't match the `alpha` pattern in your name field, it will automatically turn red just like when your control group is set to `error`.
-Just like that, fingers snappin' and all, nothing to do but sit back, relax, and watch Chrome/Firefox/whatever pop up a sweet little box saying "You have to fill that field dude".
+Just like that, fingers snappin' and all, nothing to do but sit back, relax, and watch Chrome/Firefox/whatever pop up a sweet little box saying "You have to fill that field dude" or "That is not email, what are you trying to do, fool me or something ?".

 You can also, mid-course, manually set the state of a control group — that's a feature of course available only if you're using Bootstrap's syntax.
 You can use any of the control group states which include `success`, `warning`, `error` and `info`.